Ang Cheng Hock: Legal career

 Ang completed his pupillage (now known as practice training) in Allen & Gledhill under current Law Minister K Shanmugam and finished at the top of the Postgraduate Practical Law Course in 1996, when he was called to the Singapore Bar.
 He was then deployed as a Justices' Law Clerk in the Supreme Court.

 In 1998, Ang was also called to the New York Bar.

 After returning to Allen & Gledhill, Ang rose to become a partner.
 He practised in civil and commercial litigation, international arbitration and corporate-related disputes, and also appeared in insolvency-related litigation, shipping disputes and intellectual property disputes.
 In 2017, he was ranked Band 1 in litigation by Chambers and Partners, who noted that he "is very analytical; persuasive in his arguments and incisive in his submissions".

 In 2009, Ang was appointed as a Senior Counsel.
 At 38, he was among the youngest lawyers to be appointed.

 Judicial career

 On 12 February 2018, Ang was appointed as a Judicial Commissioner of the Supreme Court of Singapore from 14 May 2018 for a period of 18 months.
 He was sworn in on 17 May 2018.

 On 15 July 2019, Ang was appointed as a Judge of the High Court of Singapore from 1 August 2019.
 He was sworn in on 2 August 2019.
 In 2020, he decided the first High Court appeal brought under the new Protection from Online Falsehoods and Manipulation Act (POFMA), holding that the Government bore the burden of proof in POFMA proceedings.

 On 26 September 2022, Ang was appointed as a Deputy Attorney-General of Singapore from 1 October.

 On 2 April 2025, Ang was re-appointed as a Judge of the High Court of Singapore with effect from 1 May 2025.
+On 19 September 2025, Ang was appointed as a Judge of the Court of Appeal of Singapore, Singapore's highest court, with effect from 1 October 2025.